davidski/evaluator/cran-comments.md

 ## Update

 This is a bug-fix update for an existing package.
-Primary fixes include correcting unintentional CRAN policy violations around undocumented pandoc dependencies and some `rmarkdown` calls inappropriately writing intermediate files to a package directory instead of a temporary directory.
+Primary fixes include correcting newly detected CRAN policy violations regarding undocumented `pandoc` dependencies and some `rmarkdown` calls inappropriately writing intermediate files to a package directory instead of a temporary directory.
 These have been corrected, test coverage has been updated, and the CI build matrix expanded to